 Studio photographers will appreciate that the Nikon D810 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the D810 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D810 was succeeded by the Nikon D850, while the PEN-F does not have a direct successor.
+Both the D810 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The D810 was replaced by the Nikon D850, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Is the Nikon D810 better than the Olympus PEN-F or vice versa?
 The listing below highlights the relative strengths of the two models.